Leading a successful startup

 The answer to the question ‘When should I hire staff?’ is usually, ‘When you have no alternative!’
 Staff represent one of the most costly business overheads, so the moment to hire your first employee is when you already feel as if you’re doing the work of two people.

 The same usually applies to subsequent hires: you should wait until your workforce is stretching its capacity before investing in a new team member.
 The exception might be when you need to bring in additional skills or branch out into new areas of expertise.
 Even then, make sure you have a strong commercial case before setting off in a new direction, as it may be some time before it justifies the investment.
+Find out how to be a good employer.

 You will be probably want to grow your business as fast as possible – but the key word here is ‘possible’.
 Your small business may struggle if you try to take contracts that are too big in the early stages, or take on too many clients.
 The consequences of biting off more than you can chew include: